angular/components/src/cdk-experimental/listbox/listbox.md

 ### Listbox value

 The listbox's value is an array containing the values of the selected option(s).
+This is true even for the single selection listbox, whose value is an array containing a single element.
 The listbox's value can be bound using `[cdkListboxValue]` and `(cdkListboxValueChange)`.

 <!-- example({
   "example": "cdk-listbox-value-binding",